 to subsequent generations.
 Hence, gene drives aim at achieving a vertical propagation of genetic modifications.
-A different approach is so-called horizontal environmental genetic alteration agents (HEGAAs), which perform the same genetic modification in a multitude of individuals of the same generation.360 HEGAAs are biological agents that can spread through horizontal transmission, such as pathogens or symbionts, and have been engineered to alter the genome of their target organism by using sequence-specific genome editing techniques.361 In contrast to gene drives, HEGAAs are not necessarily aimed at increasing the rate of transmission of a genetic modification to subsequent generations but rather at modifying large amounts of already-living organisms.
+A different approach is so-called horizontal environmental genetic alteration agents (HEGAAs), which perform the same generation.360 HEGAAs are biological agents that can spread through horizontal transmission, such as pathogens or symbionts, and have been engineered to alter the genome of their target organism by using sequence-specific genome editing techniques.361 In contrast to gene drives, HEGAAs are not necessarily aimed at increasing the rate of transmission of a genetic modification to subsequent generations but rather at modifying large amounts of already-living organisms.
 However, by targeting germline cells, HEGAAs can also be used to confer heritable alterations.362